ngrx/platform/projects/ngrx.io/content/guide/store/reducers.md

 ### Defining the state shape

 Each reducer function is a listener of actions.
-The counter actions defined above describe the possible transitions handled by the reducer.
+The scoreboard actions defined above describe the possible transitions handled by the reducer.
 Import multiple sets of actions to handle additional state transitions within a reducer.

 ```ts
 import * as Scoreboard from './scoreboard.actions';